pehuenmoure/warehouse_rrl/README.md

 # Implementation of Relational Deep Reinforcement Learning
-This Repository is implementation of [Relational Deep Reinforcement Learning](https://arxiv.org/abs/1806.01830) to BoxWorld Environment.
+This Repository is implementation of [Relational Deep Reinforcement Learning](https://arxiv.org/abs/1806.01830) with imitation learning on the Warehouse Environment.

 The Reinforcement Learning Algorithm is A2C, but it's very easy to change the base algorithm.
 ## Requirements